-7.1.7 Repeat : An opportunity to repeat a failed or a deferred module requires that a student registers for that module (or its equivalent) in the next or subsequent academic session.

-7.2 Regulations pertaining to progression, compensation, resits and repeats for taught programmes

-7.2.1 Progression regulations

-- 7.2.1.1 Progression is determined according to the approved academic requirements of the programme of study.4 - 7.2.1.2 A Progression and Award Board may in exceptional circumstances, which are explicitly recorded, recommend that a decision on a student's progression be postponed to enable the student to complete specific outstanding credit requirements of the programme. - 7.2.1.3 Students registered for a Qualifier Programme to a Master's Programme who have successfully obtained the Qualifier Programme credits with minimum mark of 50% in every Level 8 module and/or a minimum pass mark in every Level 9 module will be allowed to transfer to the associated Master's award. - 7.2.1.4 Marks for all attempts by a student at a module, including resit assessments and repeat attempts, in the course of a programme of study must be recorded in the transcript. - 7.2.1.5 Where a Progression and Award Board has permitted a student to progress into the next year carrying a failed module(s) (as outlined in the Programme Regulations), the failed module (s) can only be carried for one academic year.
+- 7.1.7 Repeat: An opportunity to repeat a failed or a deferred module requires that a student register for that module (or its equivalent) in the next or subsequent academic session. - 7.2 Regulations pertaining to progression, compensation, resits and repeats for taught programmes - 7.2.1 Progression regulations - 7.2.1.1 Progression is determined according to the approved academic requirements of the programme of study.7 - 7.2.1.2 In certain limited circumstances, progression may be defined as provisional in programme regulations.
+Where provisional progression is applied, this may be reversed when final results are confirmed by a Progression and Award Board. - 7.2.1.3 A Progression and Award Board may in exceptional circumstances, which are explicitly recorded, recommend that a decision on a student's progression be postponed to enable the student to complete specific outstanding credit requirements of the programme. - 7.2.1.4 Students registered for a Qualifier Programme to a Master's Programme who have successfully obtained the Qualifier Programme credits with a minimum mark of 50% in every level 8 module and/or a minimum pass mark in every level 9 module will be allowed to transfer to the associated Master's award. - 7.2.1.5 Marks for all attempts by a student at a module, including resit assessments and repeat